Standing from left: Susan Vierczhalek, Boriana Parvez, Katie Kelter

 Seated from left: Roseanne Motti, Julie Bouchet-Horwitz

 The New York Milk Bank is dedicated to improving the health and survival of infants in need by providing them with safely pasteurized donor human milk when their mothers’ own milk is unavailable or insufficient.
-We are dedicated to ensuring the safety and quality of donor milk and in seeking insurance reimbursement for babies in need.
+We are dedicated to ensuring the safety and quality of donor milk and to reducing health disparities in the use and distribution of donor milk.

 Our vision is that all women are supported in their breastfeeding and lactation goals and that all babies have access to safely pasteurized and affordable donor milk in situations where their mothers can't or won't breastfeed.
 We support families and their babies throughout the life cycle by educating and supporting families on the benefits of human milk.